campbell996/3-Mods-In-1-Trader/README.md

 Step 12.
 Add >>>>> @6x6AllTerrainVehicle;@IvoryCarPack[Official];@RKSLStudios-LCVPMk5LandingCraft <<<<< to your server start parameter.

 Note.
 All the IvoryCars may show in the trader as full black paintjobs Even the police and taxi liviries.
 But once you purchase/spawn them they will have there intended liveries.

+Note2.
+I  removed the Hayley Knucklehead Pack.
+Due to it having no Bikey. and it was not working on servers with Bikey Verification.

 Enjoy........